greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 There are four levels of RLE compression available.
 The levels progressively increase the compression ratio, but decrease the compression speed.

 Greenplum Database versions 4.2.1 and later support column-oriented RLE compression.
-To backup a table with RLE compression that you intend to restore to an earlier version of Greenplum Database, alter the table to have no compression or a compression type supported in the earlier version \(`ZLIB` or `QUICKLZ`\) before you start the backup operation.
+To back up a table with RLE compression that you intend to restore to an earlier version of Greenplum Database, alter the table to have no compression or a compression type supported in the earlier version before you start the backup operation.

 Greenplum Database combines delta compression with RLE compression for data in columns of type `BIGINT`, `INTEGER`, `DATE`, `TIME`, or `TIMESTAMP`.
 The delta compression algorithm is based on the change between consecutive column values and is designed to improve compression when data is loaded in sorted order or when the compression is applied to data in sorted order.